Oro Blanco Grapefruit

 Recipes that include Oro Blanco Grapefruit.
 One is easiest, three is harder.

-Someone spotted Oro Blanco Grapefruit using the Specialty Produce app for iPhone and Android.
+People have spotted Oro Blanco Grapefruit using the Specialty Produce app for iPhone and Android.

 Produce Spotting allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.